escapeadmire/SoleCheck/Notes.md

 Background Video Handling: The background video implementation is good, but consider adding a fallback image for browsers that don't support video or for users with disabled video.

-NFC Data Parsing: The code handles 'text' and 'url' record types.
-It's crucial to define a specific data format for your NFC tags.
-Don't rely on just checking for "Boost 350".
-Use a structured format (like JSON) to store shoe information.
-This will make your verification process much more robust.

-Verification Logic: The current verification logic is extremely basic.
-It just checks if "Boost 350" is present.
-A real-world system would need to:

 Cryptographic Verification: Use a digital signature or hash to ensure the NFC data hasn't been tampered with.
 This is essential for security.
 Database Lookup: Compare the NFC data (e.g., a unique shoe ID) against a database of legitimate shoes.